-Students must complete the second part of AlcoholEdu, RespectEdu, and Mental Well-Being prior to registering for spring classes, ideally in October.
-You can find the links on your checklist on WyoWeb.
-For more information about these requirements, visit the HOPES website at https://www.uwyo.edu/rec/wellness-center/hopes/alcoholedu-sapu.html.
+Students must complete the second part of Alcohol Edu and SAPU prior to registering for spring classes, ideally in October.
+You can find the links to Alcohol Edu and SAPU on your checklist on WyoWeb.
+For more information about Alcohol Edu and SAPU, visit the HOPES website at www.uwyo.edu/rec/wellness-center/hopes/alcoholedu-sapu.html.
 If you have questions, please contact the HOPES Program in the UW Wellness Center at hopes@uwyo.edu or 307-766-6776.